ASTITeam/NLPSample/README.md

 # NLP Location Provider
-Network Location Provider can use in POS device and smart android device sdk .
+Network Location Provider can be used in POS devices and smart Android device sdk.

-## Sopports Android 7 - 14 (Nougat-to-UPSIDE_DOWN_CAKE):
+## Supports Android 7 - 14 (Nougat-to-UPSIDE_DOWN_CAKE):
 **Systems app tracking cases:**
-**Network Location Provider is provided for you to:**
+**Network Location Provider will:**
-1. Will read data from cellular GNSS information  from App
+1. Read data from cellular GNSS information from the App
-2. and will calculate and parse  location information ,
+2. Calculate and parse location information,
-3. view and analyze carrier phase (if it is present in the log file).
+3. View and Analyze the carrier phase(if it is present in the log file).

 ## Install the library
     implementation ("com.github.ASTITeam:nlplib:1.0.0"){ transitive = true }